-There are two kinds of volcanoes in the Galapagos Islands.
-The western islands tend to have large volcanoes with deep calderas, while the majority of those found in the east are smaller shield volcanoes.
+There are two different types of Galapagos volcano: The western islands tend to have large volcanoes with deep calderas, while the majority of those found in the east are smaller shield volcanoes.
 Shield volcanoes have gentle slopes and their lava has a low viscosity making it flow easier and covering a lot of ground.

-There are two kinds of lava flows in the islands, a’a, and pahoehoe.
-A’a is sharp and brittle while pahoehoe is smooth and ropy in texture.
+Two types of lava flow can be found in the islands, A’a, and Pahoehoe.
+A’a is sharp and brittle, while Pahoehoe is smooth and ropy in texture.
 On any Galapagos tour, you will be able to see clear examples of both types.

-How to see the Galapagos Volcanoes for Yourself
+How to visit the best Galapagos Volcano sites for Yourself?

 Galapagos Lava tunnels & tubes

-Isabela and Fernandina Islands are the two most active spots for volcanoes in the islands.
-If your cruise itinerary takes you to the western side of Isabela, then be prepared for an unforgettable day with stunning volcano views on all sides.
-For the lucky few you may even find yourself in the hot seat when eruptions occur, with a front-row seat to see molten lava flows extending to the sea.
+Isabela and Fernandina Islands are the two most active spots for Galapagos islands volcanoes.
+If your cruise itinerary includes a visit to the western islands, then be prepared for unforgettable and stunning volcano views on all sides.
+If you are really lucky then you might even find yourself in the hot seat witnessing an eruption.
+A front-row seat to see molten lava flows extending to the sea.

-Los Gemelos or the Twin Craters are a pair of massive collapsed lava pits in the highlands of Santa Cruz.
-The craters are a great place to see Darwin’s finches while hiking the rims amid forested woodlands.
+Los Gemelos or the Twin Craters are a pair of collapsed lava pits in the highlands of Santa Cruz.
+The craters themselves are impressive, and this is also a great place to spot Darwin’s finches while hiking the rims amid forested woodlands.

 Recent Galapagos Eruptions and their Effects on the Islands